IN THIS ARTICLE:

 I recently learned a new smoothie recipe that I’m living for.

-Ingrid, our Holistic Skin Coach, and I were having one of our typical skincare talks, and she actually recommended this recipe to me.
+My friend, Ingrid, and I were having one of our typical skincare talks, and she actually recommended this recipe to me.
 Here it is:

 Toss some raw cacao powder, pumpkin slices, chaga, dried coconut flakes, cashews, chia seeds, brown rice and one peeled banana into a blender.
 Blend and voila!
 You’ve got a healthy, nutritious, light meal in just under five minutes.